 Most soundbars solve this by having a built-in amplifier.
 An amplifier boosts the line-level signal by adding electricity, making it powerful enough to move your speakers and give you that beautiful theater-quality sound.
 This is why they have a power adapter or need to be plugged into a wall outlet.

 An active surround sound system works similarly.
-Like with the soundbar, the surround sound system boosts the line-level signal coming from the TV, powering the speakers connected to your receiver, which, by the way, we’ve written a tutorial on before.
+Like with the soundbar, the surround sound system boosts the line-level signal coming from the TV, powering the speakers connected to your receiver, which we’ve written a tutorial on before.

 Hooking up the surround sound system’s amplified sound to the already amplified soundbar is where you can run into significant problems.

 This is in contrast to passive speakers, which require external amplification like the ones in your surround system.
-Passive speakers are the most common type of speaker and are typically less expensive.
+Passive speakers are the most common and are typically less expensive.

 Why Connecting an Active Soundbar to a Receiver is a Bad Idea